-- (2016).
-"Discourse of Deterrence and Diminishing Rights: Syrian Refugees in Turkey, Jordan, and Canada."
+(2018).
+“Attrition Though Enforcement and the Deportation of Syrians from Turkey and Jordan.”
 Petra Molnar.
 In Advancing Protection and Fostering Belonging in an Era of the Criminalization of Migration.
 Edited by Idil Atak and James Simeon.
 McGill-Queens University Press.
 Forthcoming.

 Peer Reviewed Articles

 (2017).
 Discretion to Deport: Intersections between Health and Detention of Syrian Refugees in Jordan.
 Petra Molnar.
 Refuge 33 (2) 2017.

 (2016).
 Cracks Where the Lights Gets in: Recent Legal Breakthroughs in Detention and Crimmigration in Canada.
 Petra Molnar and Stephanie Silverman.
 Metropolitics.
 7 December 2016.

 (2016).
 "The Boy On The Beach": The Fragility Of Canada's Discourses On The Syrian Refugee 'Crisis'."
 Petra Molnar.
 Contention Journal: Civil Society and Uncivil Times.
 Fall 2016.

 (2016).
 Everyday Injustices: Barriers to Access to Justice for Immigration Detainees in Canada.
 Stephanie Silverman and Petra Molnar.
 Refugee Survey Quarterly 35 (1): 109-127.